apereo/cas/developer/Code-Conventions.md

 ##Qualifying instance variables with this
 We qualify all instance variables with `this` with the exception of the Logging instances.
-We don't qualify that variable with "this" because it is well-known to be threadsafe. `logger.warn("Message")` becomes more idiom than invocation of instance variable.
+We don't qualify that variable with "this" because it is well-known to be threadsafe. `logger.warn("Message")` becomes more of an idiom than invocation of instance variable.

 ##Use of the final keyword
-We use the keyword `final` keyword on local variables, parameters.
+We use the keyword `final` keyword on local variables and parameters.
 Classes and methods are preferred to also be marked as `final` unless there are specific design decisions.

 ##Naming testcases